 Looking at my photographs of other people is one thing, but to see yourself in my photographs will be the only way to truly know if I am the right guy for you.

 Let’s meet up for an hour and take some snaps; it will give us a chance to meet properly, and give you a chance to get comfortable in front of the camera.

 There is absolutely no charge for this – I do not take a deposit or ask you to sign anything, this really is a free service.

 Yes, while I like to have fun and enjoy my work – I also take my business very seriously as well as wanting to provide you with complete reassurance.
 As such I have both public liability insurance and professional indemnity insurance.
 However, I do always recommend that couples also take out their own wedding insurance.

 I have no problem with you asking me this question – heck, I am a father of two young daughters and I would want to know that any photographer working with them is safe and trust worthy.
 To reassure you; I can provide a copy of my CRB check – please don’t feel embarrassed to ask.

-More importantly – you also have my reassurance, that I will never be asked to be alone with any of my clients – young or old and of course you can always bring someone along for extra peace of mind.
+More importantly – you also have my reassurance, that I will never ask to be alone with any of my clients – young or old and of course you can always bring someone along for extra peace of mind.